DataDog/integrations-extras/anecdote/README.md

 ### Configuration

 1. **Go to the Anecdote integration**
-   - Visit the Anecdote integration page on the Datadog website.
+   - Visit the Anecdote integration page in your Datadog application.

 2. **Click Install to install the integration**
    - On the Anecdote integration page, click the "Install" button to begin the installation process.